 It’s deceptively easy, but it gives crochet projects a new dimension.
 Maybe you could create an afghan inspired by a fruit salad with this!

 Large Crochet Stitches

-Despite being so easy, it creates a unique texture you’d imagine was possible.
+Despite being so easy, it creates a unique texture.
 Do this if you know double and single crochet.
 A blanket, an accessory, or a pillow are wonderful project ideas.

 The classic crochet technique, nearly everyone knows what this is!
 A classic, timeless look that may remind you of your grandmother and her crafty skills.

 Variations: Granny Ripple Stitch, Granny Stripe Stitch, Granny Spike Stitch

 Do a lovely project inspired by the beautiful flower that smells lovely!

 This is majestic, like the bird it’s named after.
 It’s a stitch with lots of texture that would make a warm article of clothing!